jswap/open5e-sql/README.md

 # open5e-sql
-An SQL script, including DDL, for loading the open5e Open Game Content into a relational database.
+An SQL script for loading the Wizards Systems Reference Document (SRD) Open Game Content into a relational database.

 The original content and its associated Open-Gaming License can be found here: https://dnd.wizards.com/articles/features/systems-reference-document-srd